Rostlab/JS18_ProjectA_Group1/documentation/dataset_handling.md

 Hint: The server will try to execute the migration on every server start

 ## Rollback
-1) run the following command
+1) Run the following command
 ```
 # Start the app
 $ npm run rollback